umarhassan-mitodl/17.801-fall-2017/content/pages/calendar/_index.md

 {{< tdclose >}}{{< tdopen >}}

-Make a {{% resource_link "43e8ae93-e300-4765-a2fe-ece659ac06b5" "Freedom of Information" %}} request for a topic of your choice, for data that you have concluded are not already publicly available.
+Make a [Freedom of Information](https://www.foia.gov/how-to.html) request for a topic of your choice, for data that you have concluded are not already publicly available.

 Pick a coroner’s office or a police department and find out what information they collect on fatal shootings and what is reported to the federal government.